kvnol/input-filter/README.md

 # Input Filter

-Tiny library to filter content according input selected.
+Tiny library for filtering content based in the input value.

 #### TO DO